jonnonz1/nz-statute-book/acts/public/1996/new-zealand-institute-of-chartered-accountants-act-1996.md

   (a) if it is to be served under subsection (6)(a), be served at least 24 hours before the attendance of the witness is required:
   (b) if it is to be served under subsection (6)(b), be served at least 10 days before the attendance of the witness is required.
 (8) A summons that is posted shall be treated as having been served when it would have been served in the ordinary course of post.
-(9) There shall be paid or tendered to the witness by the person requiring the attendance of the witness at the time the summons is served, or at some other reasonable time before the hearing, the sum estimated to be payable to that witness for fees, allowances, and expenses in accordance with the scales for the time being prescribed by regulations under the Summary Proceedings Act 1957.
+(9) There shall be paid or tendered to the witness by the person requiring the attendance of the witness at the time the summons is served, or at some other reasonable time before the hearing, the sum estimated to be payable to that witness for fees, allowances, and expenses in accordance with the scales for the time being prescribed by regulations under the Criminal Procedure Act 2011.

 ### 12 Protection for members of disciplinary bodies and others
 (1) No action shall lie against a member of the Professional Conduct Committee or a disciplinary body in exercising, in good faith, any power or function under this Act or the rules.